Grace Jale: International career

 Jale made her debut for the senior national team and scored her first international goal during a match against Tonga at the 2018 OFC Women's Nations Cup.
 She previously represented New Zealand on the under-17 and under-20 national teams.
 She competed at the 2016 FIFA U-17 Women's World Cup in Jordan and 2016 FIFA U-20 Women's World Cup in Papua New Guinea.

+2023 FIFA Women's World Cup

+In June 2023, Jale was selected as part of the 23 player Football Ferns squad for the 2023 FIFA Women's World Cup, which was co-hosted in Australia and New Zealand.
+She played two matches in the group stage.

+2024 Summer Olympics

+On 4 July 2024, Jale was called up to the New Zealand squad for the 2024 Summer Olympics.